Documentation forNetwork Performance Monitor

 1. Remove the node from monitoring.
 See Delete devices from monitoring.

-Monitor SD-WAN for Aruba devices
+Monitor SD-WAN data for HPE Aruba Networking devices

 By default, it includes widgets you can use to manage the device, view the device details, active alerts, latest events, or AppStack for the device.